Pathway to Zero Emissions for LPG

 LPG is, typically, relied on due to the absence of mains natural gas and/or electrification not being applicable to needs.
 Further applications include:

-- Commercial: space heating, water heating, commercial kitchens (restaurants, cafes, clubs, fish and chip shops), hospitals, schools, catering vans, even as shipping fuel.
+- Commercial: space heating, water heating, commercial kitchens (restaurants, cafes, clubs, fish and chip shops), hospitals, schools, catering vans, and increasingly as shipping fuel.

 - Industrial: process heat for manufacturing (ovens, furnaces) for metal processing, as well as feedstock (glass, plastic, metals, fertilisers, pharmaceuticals, to list just a few).